luciotato/UglifyLS/README.md

 ###LS code, compile-to-c

-A further altered version of the previus LiteScript code, to adhere to stricter rules allowing compilation to-c (and generation of faster code)
+A further altered version of the previous LiteScript code, to adhere to stricter rules allowing compilation to c

 ##Results: